Azure/terraform-azure-modules/codex/example_code.md

 ## Demo code should be directly runnable and self-sufficient

-Demo code can have some `variable`s with `default` value configured or have corresponding `terraform.tfvars` file created, which enables the user to run `terraform apply` directly.
+Demo code can have some `variable`'s with `default` value configured or have corresponding `terraform.tfvars` file created, which enables the user to run `terraform apply` directly.

 All resources and preconditions required to run an example should be created by the example code itself.
 E.g.: we can setup `admin_ssh_key` for `azurerm_linux_virtual_machine`.
 We SHOULD NOT assume that there must be a public key file under `$HOME` directory, instead we should use `tls_private_key` to create the keys we need.